Is a VPN worth it? When and why to pay for one

 5 reasons why you need a VPN

-VPNs add an essential security layer not only to your home network connected devices but also when traveling, using public WiFi, or even working at the office.
-But let’s dig in deeper to see the actual benefits of it:
+VPNs add an essential security layer not only to your home network-connected devices but also when traveling, using public Wi-Fi, or even working at the office.
+But let’s dig deeper to see the actual benefits.

 1. Protect your data

-Whenever you enter the infinity of the internet, your data is accessible to dozens of prying eyes, such as trackers, your ISP, the government, and more.
-The best way to avoid this is to use a reputable VPN, which encrypts your data using advanced AES-256 encryption or more modern ChaCha20 encryption.
+Whenever you use the internet, your data is accessible to dozens of prying eyes, such as trackers, your ISP, the government, and more.
+The best way to avoid this is to use a reputable, secure VPN that encrypts your data with advanced AES-256 or ChaCha20.
 WireGuard operates as a communication protocol, while encryption ensures its security.

-Not less important are extra features.
-For example, specialty servers, like Tor over VPN or Double VPN, add additional security and privacy layer.
+No less important are extra features.
+For example, specialty servers, like Tor over VPN or Double VPN, add an additional security and privacy layer.
 Meanwhile, the kill switch feature protects your IP address even in times when a VPN connection drops.

 2. Avoid ISP spying